-The labour market outcomes of liberal arts graduates in the US are quite strong, yet enrollment in these types of programs has been on the decline since the 1970s.
+The labour market outcomes of liberal arts graduates in the US are guite strong, yet enrollment in these types of programs has been on the decline since the 1970s.
 Graduates of liberal arts programs are often left to navigate the job market alone, with little guidance on how to map their education to the skills needed in the workplace.
-Since liberal arts programs need to do a better job of preparing students to enter the workforce.
+Since liberal arts programs are the main pathway by which soft skills are developed, Welse et al. argue that these programs need to do a better job of preparing students to enter the workforce.
 Hindering this effort, however, are differences in terminology used by labour market experts and educators.
-Employers, for example, often list indemand skills such as communication and critical thinking, which are too broad to measure.
+Employers, for example, often list in-demand skills such as communication and critical thinking, which are too broad to measure.
 Schools, on the other hand, often talk about skills in relation to academic subjects, which does not provide employers with a clear way of assessing what the graduates can do with their knowledge.
 To clarify this point, Welse et al. use a cluster analysis approach to group skills by field, occupation, and job.
 Combining data from job-postings, applicant resumes and social media profiles, they show how one skill (e.g., communication) maps to several different capabilities and job tasks depending on the field.
 They also advocate for the inclusion of technical skills into the liberal arts education, a combination they refer to as "human+" skills (e.g., programming + ethics, or AI + emotional intelligence).